cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.22 DNS TXT Record with Persistent Value

 Confirming the Applicant's control over the ADN by verifying the presence of a Persistent DCV TXT Record identifying the Applicant.
-The record MUST be placed at the "`_validation-persist`" label prepended to the Authorization Domain Name being validated (i.e., "`_validation-persist.[Authorization Domain Name]`").
+The record MUST be placed at the "`_validation-persist`" label prepended to the ADN being validated (i.e., "`_validation-persist.[Authorization Domain Name]`").

 The CA MUST confirm the Persistent DCV TXT Record's RDATA value fulfills the following requirements: